Everyone loves a good deal, especially when it comes with a little cash back in their pockets.

 Four Ways to Redeem Cash-Back Rewards

 3. Charitable giving: Several card providers allow users to use their cash back for good, sending their rewards directly to the charity of their choice.
-All users need to do is select the charity and the card does the rest.
+All that users need to do is select the charity and the card does the rest.

 The Different Types of Cash-Back Cards